makaimark/from-python-to-java-overcomplicated-tic-tac-toe-makaimark/README.md

     - Connect it with the GameController, and show the greeting in the welcome page.
 1. Comic strip
     - Implement the **com.codecool.ComicGeneratorService *IN* Python**.
-        - This service needs to be implemented in Python.
+        - This service needs to be implemented in Python!
+        - Create a directory called *python* into *src/main*
+        - Create a directory called *comic_generator_service* into *src/main/python* and use this folder for this service.
+        - \[Setup the Python interpreter in your IDE\]
+        - **Use virtualenv**, and before you commit, always freeze pip!
-        - It work the same way as other Services: It should include a simple webserver.
+        - It shall work the same way as other Services: It should include a simple webserver:
         - When it is called, it should respond with the URL of the comic strip image.
     - Connect it with the GameController, and show the image in the game page.
 1. Funny avatar